Featuring better BOPIS and Covid-countering B2B features.

 - 75% of skimming attacks investigated by Adobe Security were due to a compromised Admin account

-Two-factor authentication seems to be becoming the industry standard, the risk of any lesser security being simply too great.
+Two-factor authentication is becoming the industry standard.
 Security must be paramount when dealing with eCommerce.
-Merchants should be doing everything possible to ensure your customer data is locked up.
+Merchants should be doing everything possible to ensure customer data is locked up.

 A new Media Gallery has been created to speed up and simplify the workflows for content creators.
-You can now search for and sort your media repository within the Magento Admin panel and enjoy an overall 10% faster experience.
+You can now search for and sort your media repository within the Magento Admin panel and enjoy a 10% faster experience.

 Under the hood Magento is adding support for a newer technology stack with the addition of support for MySQL 8, ElasticSearch 7 and PHP 7.4.
 Merchants should be aware of the requirements here as it will impact your ability to deploy the Magento 2.4 release.
 In addition, the previously deprecated MySQL Search engine has now been removed and all merchants will be required to have ElasticSearch enabled.

-Several merchants have been waiting eagerly for the new In-store pickup feature and that could be a key driven in the upgrade decision.
-This is a great addition for merchants wanting to bolster their omni channel offering.
+Several merchants have been waiting eagerly for the new In-store pickup feature and that could be a key driver in the upgrade decision.
+This is a great addition for merchants wanting to bolster their omni-channel offering.

 PCI Compliance and Security: For merchants wanting to ensure they maintain their PCI compliance you must be updating and deploying the most recent security patches within 30 days of a vulnerability disclosure.
-As Magento is releasing a 2.3.5-p2 patch alongside Magento 2.4, we would recommend focussing on that patch and working on the 2.4 upgrade soon after if you are not desperately wanting the features listed here.
-The 2.3.5-p2 patch is focussed solely on addressing critical security vulnerabilities and does not contain any new features making it a simple process for merchants already on 2.3.5.
+As Magento is releasing a 2.3.5-p2 patch alongside Magento 2.4, we would recommend focusing on that patch and working on the 2.4 upgrade soon after if you are not desperately in need of the features listed here.
+The 2.3.5-p2 patch is focused solely on addressing critical security vulnerabilities and does not contain any new features making it a simple process for merchants already on 2.3.5.

 When is your holiday code freeze?
 For those thinking forward to the holiday period, it is good to plan out your releases/updates as soon as possible, ensuring you have enough time for code-freeze and site stability before the busy times hit later this year.